0x1F9F1/Swage/src/games/rage/rpf.md

 };
 ```

-## RPF1 (Unused)
+## RPF1

+Unused.
 Conflicting evidence suggests it was the same as RPF0, but hashed.

 ## RPF2